sasamih/GitPractice/README.md

 # GitPractice

-Comment needed for git practice and  conflict
+Comment  for git practice and  conflict